Of Commerce, Counsel & the Coin

 The Going Direct Reset

-The Federal Reserve contracts BlackRock to operate three emergency facilities, one of which buys BlackRock-managed ETFs from BlackRock.
-The central bank has become, in operational terms, a tenant of its own asset manager.
+The Federal Reserve contracts BlackRock to operate three emergency facilities, one of which buys BlackRock-managed ETFs from BlackRock, so that the central bank becomes, in operational terms, a tenant of its own asset manager.

 2024